-When creating a new scope entry, the root config key can be utilized to further identify the root path to the application in scope.
+When creating a new scope entry, the root configuration key can be utilized to further identify the root path to the application in scope.

 A built-in scope is automatically provided, entitled "Any hostname or path", that can be used where no specific hostname and/or path identification is required within the Web application.
-The hostname field is blank, and the root field is set to '/' accordingly.
+The hostname field is blank, and the root field is set to "/" accordingly.

-Web Accelerator Profiles
+Web Content Accelerator Profiles

-The Web Accelerator Profiles catalog contains a list of profiles that can be applied to websites and Web applications to enable automatic content optimization.
-To view, modify, and add new Web Accelerator Profiles, click Catalogs > Web Accelerator Catalogs > Web Accelerator Profiles catalog.
+The Web Content Accelerator Profiles catalog contains a list of profiles that can be applied to websites and Web applications to enable automatic content optimization.
+To view, modify, and add new Web Content Accelerator Profiles, click Catalogs > Web Content Accelerator Catalogs > Web Content Accelerator Profiles.